Wappsto/python-wappsto-iot/README.md

 Working examples of usage can be found in the [example folder](./example).

-The needed certificates can be downloaded with: `python -m wappstoiot --path echo` Where path is the path to the config-folder, given in the following code example.
+The needed certificates can be downloaded with [IoT Certificate Manager](https://wappsto.com/store/application/iot_certificate_manager).

-There is also a Wapp avaliable called: [IoT Certificate Manager](https://wappsto.com/store/application/iot_certificate_manager) on wappsto, that given you a GUI to do the same and more.
+Where path is the path to the config-folder, given in the following code example.

 ### Echo example